Oil Production: FG to withdraw licence of firms with dormant oil fields

 By Obas Esiedesa, Abuja

-In a renewed push to meet its OPEC production quota and 2025 budgetary targets, the Federal Government on Tuesday declared an end to the era where oil companies acquire field licenses and leave them dormant.
+In a renewed push to meet its OPEC production quota and 2025 budgetary targets, the Federal Government on yesterday threatened to withdraw the licence of firms with dormant oil fields.

-The government warned that it would no longer tolerate operators lacking the technical and financial capacity to develop oil fields, stressing that such licenses would be withdrawn.

-Minister of State for Petroleum Resources (Oil), Senator Heineken Lokpobiri, issued the warning at the ongoing 2025 Nigeria Oil and Gas Energy Week in Abuja.
+Minister of State for Petroleum Resources (Oil), Senator Heineken Lokpobiri, issued the warning at the ongoing 2025 Nigeria Oil and Gas Energy Week in Abuja, stressing that the government would no longer tolerate operators lacking the technical and financial capacity to develop oil fields.

 He said the government was determined to maximize oil production by ensuring that only serious investors retain access to Nigeria’s hydrocarbon resources.